Obedience Training (Basic & Advanced) - Joyful Dogs of Michigan

 Customized Progression

-Tailored sessions based on performance, with planned increases in challenges.
+Tailored sessions based with planned increases in challenges.

 Handler Skill Development